guhan-tofu/SpaceShip/README.md

 seaborn
 scikit-learn
 xgboost

-Instructions
+## Instructions
 To reproduce the results:

-Download the Titanic dataset (train.csv and test.csv).
+Download the SpaceShip dataset (train.csv and test.csv).
 Run the provided Python code in a Jupyter Notebook or any Python environment.
 Follow the instructions within the code for preprocessing, model training, and evaluation.
 Adjust hyperparameters or explore additional models as needed.